Best Practices for Calling Natively Compiled Stored Procedures

 The performance benefit of using a natively compiled stored procedure increases with the number of rows and the amount of logic that is processed by the procedure.
-For example, a natively compiled stored procedure will exhibit better performance if it uses one or more of the following:
+For example, a natively compiled stored procedure will exhibit better performance if it uses one or more of the following components:

 Multi-statement select, insert, update, and delete operations.

 Procedural logic, such as conditional statements and loops.